Table of Contents

 • Ensure its Volume Camera Window Configuration Mode is set to Unbounded.

-• Use it only after fully understanding its meaning and purpose in the Unity official documentation.
+• Use it only after fully understanding its meaning and purpose in Unity's official documentation.

 Caution

-If the Location permission is enabled in EasyAR configuration (when using the Mega feature), a permission description must be added; otherwise, the build will fail.
+If Location permission is enabled in EasyAR configuration (when using Mega functionality), permission description information must be added; otherwise, Build will fail.

-Since the Location Usage Description field is currently not displayed in Unity's Project Settings > Player > visionOS tab, please follow these steps to configure it:
+Since the Location Usage Description field isn't currently displayed in Unity's Project Settings > Player > visionOS tab, configure as follows:

 1. Switch platform tab: Temporarily switch the tab to iOS.